kubernetes-sigs/gateway-api/site-src/concepts/conformance.md

 The `Gateway` and `ReferenceGrant` features are enabled by default.
 You do not need to explicty list them using the `-supported-features` flag.
-However, if you don't want to run them, you will need to disable them using the `--exempt-features` flag.
+However, if you don't want to run them, you will need to disable them using the `-exempt-features` flag.
 For example, to run only the `Mesh` tests, and nothing else:

 ```shell